This post contains affiliate links.

 Make sure you stretch regularly

 This is important for any runner but when you have scoliosis, the muscle in-balances can make your muscles feel extra tight.
 This is because one side often has to work harder than the other side and as a result the muscles become overworked and tired.
 I get really tight muscles down one side of my back due to this and a good stretch really helps.
 I really like the bottom to heels stretch and this Pilates for scoliosis book has some great stretches for scoliosis.
+Additionally, there are lots of yoga for runners videos on YouTube which you can do pre or post run.

 Take rest days and mix it up!